ztancrell/BasicKeylogger/README.md

 >
 > Do not use this software to violate other people's privacy or break the law.
 Always obtain explicit permission before running any keylogger on a system you do not own or control.

 ---

+# BasicKeylogger

+ A simple, educational C++ console keylogger application with a menu.

+---

 ## Features